 I found this incident priceless and would have loved to share a laugh with someone.
 But my guest mother was smoking on the balcony.
 And probably, my Turkish wasn’t good enough to explain this complex story, anyway.

 After school – in my class, there was only one more student, a preppy American – and the first of my almost daily trips to the Saat Kulesi I came home.
 I eagerly tried to get my host mother involved in some kind of conversation.

 My effort remained unrequited.

 After a while, I heard her calling “Yemek hazır!”.
-At the kitchen, I found a plate with chicken and eggplant and a basket with bread and slices of watermelon on a saucer and a glass of water.
+In the kitchen, I found a plate with chicken and eggplant and a basket with bread and slices of watermelon on a saucer, and a glass of water.